Is NordVPN Good for Torrenting in 2023?

 Drawbacks of Using NordVPN for Torrenting

-NordVPN and torrenting go well together, but there are three issues we need to highlight:
+NordVPN and torrenting go well together, but there are two issues with this VPN provider we need to highlight:

 1. No Port Forwarding

-NordVPN doesn’t allow port forwarding because the provider worries it will put user data at risk.
+NordVPN doesn’t allow port forwarding in VPN traffic because the provider worries it will put user data at risk.
 The app automatically blocks all ports except the ones used by NordVPN and popular services.

 Redditors often consider the lack of port forwarding as a huge drawback.
 They claim it makes downloads faster by letting you connect to more peers.
-We can’t say how true that is because we never saw improvements when we used port forwarding with other VPNs.
+We can’t say how true that is because we never saw improvements when we used port forwarding with other VPN services.

-On the plus side, NordVPN mentioned they might add support for port forwarding in the future.
+On the plus side, NordVPN mentioned they might add support for port forwarding in the torrent traffic in the future.